David Campos (politician): San Francisco Board of Supervisors

 In 2008, David Campos was elected to the San Francisco Board of Supervisors, representing District 9 (Bernal Heights, Portola, and the Inner Mission), succeeding newly-elected State Assemblymember Tom Ammiano.
-Mayor Gavin Newsom appointed Campos to the vacant supervisorial seat on December 4, 2008, one month before the other freshman supervisors were elected in November 2008.
+Mayor Gavin Newsom appointed Campos to the vacant supervisorial seat on December 4, 2008, one month after the other freshman supervisors were elected in November 2008.
 His predecessor, Ammiano, had resigned from the San Francisco Board of Supervisors in early December to start his tenure at the California State Assembly.

 Campos introduced legislation in August 2009 that sought to protect undocumented immigrant youths from deportation and separation from their families by the San Francisco police.
 The legislation would have required local authorities to wait for a criminal conviction before turning youth over to ICE.

 In May 2013, the San Francisco Board of Supervisors unanimously passed Campos’s Health Care Access Buffer Zone legislation.
 The legislation created a 25-foot harassment free buffer zone around all free-standing health clinics in the city.
 The penalty for encroaching the buffer zone is up to a $1,000 fine or three months in jail.
 The ordinance also expands the federal Freedom of Access to Clinic Entrances Act, which makes it a federal offense to use physical force or intimidation to prevent a person from entering a reproductive health care facility.

 In September 2012, San Francisco's supervisors voted 8-3 to approve Campos’s CleanPowerSF legislation.
 CleanPowerSF is a publicly owned clean energy program that allow residents to choose to buy electricity generated from renewable source rather than from PG&E, the dominant utility in the city.
 Ultimately, the plan will use the program’s revenue stream to help construct the city’s own renewable energy infrastructure, including wind and solar generators.